How to Apply

 Please note that your online checklist is a tool for you to see what has been received.
 For more detailed application requirements, please consult your individual program requirements and website.

 It is the responsibility of the applicant to make certain that all admission materials are received by the designated application deadline.
 Neither the Graduate School nor the departments can assume the responsibility of informing the applicant about erroneous or missing materials.

 All materials (original, copies, or electronic documents) submitted in support of an application become a part of Georgetown University application records and cannot be released to the student or a third party.

 If application materials are forged, falsified or altered, the Graduate School will notify all relevant officials, including the individual or institution issuing the document(s) and, as appropriate, immigration officers.
 Submission of such materials will disqualify an applicant for admission.

 Equal Opportunity Statement

 Georgetown University admits qualified students of any age, sex, religion, race, sexual orientation, color, disability and/or national or ethnic origin to all rights, privileges, programs and activities generally accorded or made available to students at the school.

 It does not discriminate on the basis of age, sex, religion, race, sexual orientation, color, disability and/or national or ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, athletic and other school-administered programs.

 Georgetown University is an Equal Opportunity/Affirmative Action Institution.

-The Georgetown University Academic Resource Center is available to assist and guide students with special needs.
+The university’s Academic Resource Center is available to assist and guide students with disabilities who may need access to accommodations.
 Contact information: